zonemaster/zonemaster/docs/internal-documentation/templates/specifications/tests/Template01.md

 The test case is only performed if some DNSKEY record is found in the *Child Zone*.

+> > This is a standard limitation for all test cases:

+The *Child Zone* must be a valid name meeting "[Requirements and normalization of domain names in input]".

 ## Intercase dependencies

 > > Either the following text if there is no formal dependencies on other test